BlokasLabs/pisound-docs/Home.md

 # pisound and Pure Data

-Using pisound you can run your Pure Data patches straight from a USB thumb drive with a press of a button with no need to connect an external monitor, keyboard or mice.
+Using pisound you can run your Pure Data patches straight from a USB thumb drive with a press of a button with no need to connect an external monitor, keyboard or mouse.

 Plug in a USB drive containing your Pure Data main patch file called **main.pd**, plug in any additional MIDI controller/keyboard, press The Button and Voilà!